jdjkelly/nockxir/README.md

 ## What is Nockxir?

 Nockxir is an Elixir-based Nock interpreter.
 Instead of the square bracket syntax, we use the native tuple type inside of Elixir - which maintains the semantics, but makes the syntax a little nicer.
+Why use Elixir in the first place?
+Its elegant pattern matching syntax with function parameters means we can implement Nock's combinators with clarity.

 ## Nock rules